ammaradil/sqlparse/docs/source/analyzing.rst

 ------------

 All returned objects inherit from these base classes.
-The :class:`~sqlparse.sql.Token` class represents a single token and :class:`~sqlparse.sql.TokenList` class is a group of tokens.
+The :class:`~bplsqlparse.sql.Token` class represents a single token and :class:`~bplsqlparse.sql.TokenList` class is a group of tokens.
 The latter provides methods for inspecting its child tokens.

-.. autoclass:: sqlparse.sql.Token
+.. autoclass:: bplsqlparse.sql.Token
    :members:

-.. autoclass:: sqlparse.sql.TokenList
+.. autoclass:: bplsqlparse.sql.TokenList
    :members: